sixofdloc/lifx/README.md

 - LIFX devices on the same local network
 - UDP port 56700 accessible (not blocked by firewall)

-No external dependencies required - uses only Python standard library.
+Core tools use only Python standard library.
+The TUI requires the `textual` library.

 ## Files